dl-little/dictionary/README.md

 # Create Fake Data in MongoDB cluster for local development

 This MERN stack app allows you to easily create fake data in your MongoDB cluster using [FakerJS](https://fakerjs.dev/api/).

-Right now the app only produces employee types, but I plan to expand for other uses of the Faker API.
+The app can make the following document types:

+- Product
+- User
+- Employee
+- Credit Card
+- Bank Account

 ## How To